 They are intended for urban use to protect from salt, snow and slush.

 I don’t know how well they would work for hiking but it’s the salt protection we would likely need them for anyway.

 They are made of a Neoprene-like material, are lightweight and warm .

 According to their website, “the thin-sole construction promotes balance and security on icy pathways and our exclusive stretch Velcro closure ensures these boots stay on and comfortable where others have come up short.”

-They might be an option for your small dog though.
+They might be an option for your dog though if they have longer legs.